 Now decorate your holder with the markers.
-I made flowers, but you could do squiggly lines or anything that you can think of.
+Make flowers, or squiggly lines, or anything that you can think of.

 Make a hidden tissue holder for books that make you cry.
 This will either sit or stand on your desk.
 This would make a cute teacher gift!

-Cut two piece of thin cardboard 4 1/2 inches by 3 1/2 inches.
-If you used a cereal box for the cardboard cut two pieces of brown paper to fit.
+Cut two pieces of thin cardboard, 4 1/2 inches by 3 1/2 inches.
+If you used a cereal box for the cardboard, cut two pieces of brown paper to fit.

 Cut a piece of white paper 3 1/2 by 3 1/2 inches.